About Lansmont

 1959

-In 1959, Firestone sold the Engineering Lab to Research, Inc., which then became known as Monterey Research, Inc. In the 1960s they became Monterey Research Labs, or MRL.
+In the 1960s they became Monterey Research Labs (MRL).
 MRL possessed expertise in high-velocity shock equipment and testing, primarily focused on the aerospace and automotive industries.
-Two of the key MRL players at that time were gentlemen named Frank Bresk and Bill Kipp.
+Key players at the time were Frank Bresk and Bill Kipp.

 1968